marcus-dk/gcseNEA/README.md

 dependencies: python 3.7+

 Code was written in 3 hours.
 NEA is meant to be completed in 50 total.
 Please excuse the shitty code.
-It get the work done :D
+It gets the work done :D